-The practice Patient Information Leaflet was made available to patients.
-The leaflet gave comprehensive information about the practice and included all the information required by the Private Dentistry Regulations (2017),
+The practice patient information leaflet was made available to patients.
+The leaflet gave comprehensive information about the practice and included all the information required by the Private Dentistry (Wales) Regulations 2017.

 Outside the building we saw that the practice's opening hours was displayed.
-The emergency contact telephone number was also displayed in the foyer.
+In the event of an emergency, patients were directed to their registered dentist.